Part 1: Aiming For Euphoria With ALA Chelation

 So if I had anything of value to add to the AC ALA Chelation Protocol it would be this: DO NOT CHELATE IF EXPOSED TO HIGH LEVELS OF ELECTROMAGNETIC RADIATION!
 (This includes cell phones, tablets, wireless routers and other devices that are in your homes and in closest proximity to you.
 Read how to eliminate or reduce radiation by clicking here )

 On the 29th of July 2017 Cutler passed away.
 I feel fortunate to have been able to have had the opportunity to ask him personal questions on several different occasions.
-His passing gave me pause for thought.
+His passing gave me pause for thought as I read he had stopped chelating at one point and did not finish.

-I no longer use Cutler’s ALA chelation protocol.
-I switched to a food-based protocol which is less complicated and resonates with my body, mind and soul.
-I drink a delicious heavy metal detox smoothie daily and detox my liver by eating a low-fat plant-based diet, taking clean supplements, and reducing adrenal stress when possible.
-It is a bit time-consuming shopping for groceries, cooking, and cleaning but it is completely natural and I don’t have to wake up every 3-4 hours in the night to take ALA.
-My impairment to EMF for the first time is decreasing and my health is improving.
-That is how I know what I am doing is actually working for me.
-I also switched to energy healing.
-The process was so powerful I became a certified energy healer and am on a mission now to help others who experienced similar health struggles.
+I no longer use Cutler’s ALA chelation protocol and I switched to an intuitive whole-food protocol which is less complicated and resonates with my body, mind and soul.
+I drink a delicious heavy metal detox smoothie daily (with lots of cilantro) and detox my liver by eating a low-fat plant-based diet, taking clean supplements, and reducing adrenal stress (including not waking up every 3-4 hours in the night to take ALA and researching ad nauseam!)
+I also added homeopathy and switched to intuitive energy healing.

 ♥ Be Gutsy!